umd-lhcb/ut-hw-doc/docs/lvr/qa_final/qa_final.md

    resistors R73 and R81 for each channel match one-another to within 2-5%.
 These
     are the two medium-sized resistors with R050 and R150 printed on them.
 Some variation with this range is expected and is related to the lower tolerance of a certain resistor network.

     !!! note
-        it is okay if the values do not match between different channels.
+        It is okay if the values do not match between different channels.

 9. Use the LVR butler to turn all channels **OFF** with the SPI.
 Move the cables and repeat steps 5, 6, 7, and 8 for the other output and sense connector on the LVR